 Sean had a large nose, which had been broken several times.
 Most of those times were from his alcoholic father during a drinking binge.
 Sean had three scars on the back of his head from different street fights.
 He had a thick scar that came from a gash, which began Continue reading

 I remember there was snow on the ground.
 Outside was the kind of cold where the sky was perfectly blue and the sun was so bright, but yet, there was no warmth in the wind.
 I sat on the second level in the main house of a farm where kids like me lived.
-And to explain what I mean by kids like me, I mean kids that needed to get away from the troubled life of drug addiction.
+To explain what I mean by kids like me, I mean kids that needed to get away from a troubled life of drug addiction.